Arithmetic constraints can be reified as e.g.:

 | ?- X in 1..2, Y in 3..5, X#=<Y #<=> B. B = 1, X in 1..2, Y in 3..5

-Linear arithmetic constraints, except equalities, maintain bounds-consistency.
-Their reified versions detect bounds-entailment and -disentailment.
+Linear arithmetic constraints, except equalities, maintain interval-consistency and their reified versions detect interval-entailment and -disentailment; see The Constraint System.

 The following constraints are among the library constraints that general arithmetic constraints compile to.
 They express a relation between a sum or a scalar product and a value, using a dedicated algorithm, which avoids creating any temporary variables holding intermediate values.
 If you are computing a sum or a scalar product, it can be much more efficient to compute lists of coefficients and variables and post a single sum or scalar product constraint than to post a sequence of elementary constraints.